 - Prospect Park (.3 miles or .4 km) Lace up your running shoes.
 You can run the loop in Prospect Park or you can relax on the lawn at this spacious and scenic park.

 - Prospect Heights (.3 miles or .4 km) Walk around this hip neighborhood.
-Stroll down Vanderbilt Avenue, stopping in at the shops, perusing the aisles of a used bookstore or dining at one of the many restaurants on this main street.
+The main activity is on Vanderbilt Avenue, though there's also plenty to do on Washington Avenue.
+Peruse used bookstores and boutiques and dine at one of the many restaurants on the main street.

 - Grand Army Plaza (half a mile or .8 km) Be sure to take a picture of the arch at Grand Army Plaza.
 If you are there on a Saturday, check out the vibrant Farmer's Market.